software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement the following test methods for the `/api/categories/{id}/recommendations`:
 >
-> - `getRecommendationsByCategoryIdReturnsEmptyListWhenCategoryDoesNotHaveRecommendations`: save a category without recommendations to the database and send a request to the `/api/categories/{id}/recommendations` and the response should have an empty list
+> - `getRecommendationsByCategoryIdReturnsEmptyListWhenCategoryDoesNotHaveRecommendations`: save a category without recommendations to the database and send a request to the `/api/categories/{id}/recommendations`.
+Then, the response should have an empty list
-> - `getRecommendationsByCategoryIdReturnsListOfRecommendationsWhenCategoryHasRecommendations`: save a category with a few recommendations to the database and send a request to the `/api/categories/{id}/recommendations` and the response should have a list of the category's recommendations
+> - `getRecommendationsByCategoryIdReturnsListOfRecommendationsWhenCategoryHasRecommendations`: save a category with a few recommendations to the database and send a request to the `/api/categories/{id}/recommendations`.
+Then, the response should have a list of the category's recommendations
-> - `getRecommendationsByCategoryIdReturnsNotFoundWhenCategoryDoesNotExist`: send a request to the `/api/categories/1/recommendations` without saving a category to the database and the response should have a `404 Not Found` status
+> - `getRecommendationsByCategoryIdReturnsNotFoundWhenCategoryDoesNotExist`: send a request to the `/api/categories/1/recommendations` without saving a category to the database.
+Then, the response should have a `404 Not Found` status
 >
 > Create an issue for this task and add it to the Sprint 3 Backlog project.
 Add "test" and "task" labels for the issue.
 You don't need to add a user story label for the issue.